Waterfront Information

 Other Watercraft

-The Club maintains an outboard-powered Carolina Skiff workboat.
+The Club also maintains an outboard-powered Carolina Skiff workboat.
 It is available for member use in the anchorage, subject to checking in with the Launch Operator before using it.

 Launch Operators will, within the bounds of limited resources of time and tools, assist members and visiting yachts faced with problems.
 For example, the Club maintains a "starter pack" that the launch can bring to a boat disabled by a dead battery.
 However, Club employees may not provide routine service that could be done by a professional serviceperson or by the member.
 Please do not ask to use Club tools and equipment.

-Club Moorings
+Club moorings

-Member Moorings
+Member moorings

 The Club does not provide moorings for members.
 Members purchase and maintain their own mooring tackle, subject to regulation by the Town of Falmouth.
 The Harbor Master controls the location of each mooring.
 Members wanting to change a mooring location, place a new mooring, or change boats and need a different size or swing room, should consult with the Harbor Master (207-781-7317).